How Team Scores Are Calculated in Gymnastics Competitions

 Olympic & World Championships: How Team Scores Are Calculated

 At the Olympic Games and FIG World Championships, team scoring is divided into two phases: Qualification and Team Final.
-Each phase uses a different team format.
+Each phase uses a different format.

 Team Scoring Formats at a Glance